Croissant (linguistic zone): Territory

-The main Langue d’oc cities in the Croissant are Guéret, Montluçon et Vichy.
+The main Langue d’oc cities in the Croissant are Guéret, Montluçon and Vichy.

 Classification

 Most linguists specializing in the Croissant dialects confirm it is a predominantly Occitan-speaking zone.
 (Tourtoulon & Bringuier, Dahmen, Escoffier, Chambon & Olivier, Quint).
 Only Jules Ronjat expresses a more cautious opinion by refusing to explicitly say if the Croissant comes under Langue d’Oc or Langue d’Oïl (French).
 Since Ronjat’s hesitation, some books by Occitan scholars (Pierre Bec, Robert Lafont) have been reluctant to present the Croissant as a completely Langue d'oc zone.
 However, cultural studies conducted in the Croissant from the 1970s (Quint, Merle) prove that linguistic and cultural awareness of Occitan is widespread there.

 Since the 1970s, edited maps include nearly all of the Croissant in the Langue d’oc region.
 Guylaine Brun-Trigaud even includes the Langue d’oïl dialects with Occitan features.

 Likewise, the writer Valery Larbaud (1881-1957), who originated from Vichy, in the Croissant zone, expressed his support for the idea of a union of Langue d’oc regions in his work Jaune bleu blanc (Yellow blue white) (1927).